 Child sex trafficking and exploitation are in every crevice across the world – in brothels, family homes and in dark corners of the internet.

-Child Rescue’s vision is to play a leading role in stamping out this global crisis in our lifetime.
+Destiny Rescue’s vision is to play a leading role in stamping out this global crisis in our lifetime.
 But how can this Goliath-sized issue be knocked down?

 Today is International Day for the Abolition of Slavery.
 It marks the day in 1949 when the United Nations General Assembly declared to fight modern slavery worldwide.